 Each JTA will receive their own badge at the start of their term of office and certificate of participation once they have finished.

 If there are pupils interested, it is up to the school itself to choose how they select their JTAs: this could be done through an election or interview process.

+This will not involve a lot of extra work for teachers.
 The majority of the work is conducted by the JTAs themselves.